-- Delivery of the commodity – This is just the delivery of electricity or gas, usually the essence of a supply agreement, and can be thought of as the delivery of a uniform volume during each hour or day of a given period (e.g., a calendar year) of a standard traded product.
+- Delivery of the commodity: This is just the delivery of electricity or gas, usually the essence of a supply agreement, and can be thought of as the delivery of a uniform volume during each hour or day of a given period (e.g., a calendar year) of a standard traded product.

-- Payment terms – The terms of payment under the contract and under the comparator product may constitute a value to one or other of the parties.
+- Payment terms: The terms of payment under the contract and under the comparator product may constitute a value to one or other of the parties.
 For example, if payment for delivery in one month is due in the middle of the next, the seller is providing the invoice amount as working capital to the buyer for an average period of one month.

 We discuss potential methods of valuing each of the components below.
-The approaches used to value each component in electricity and gas markets are, in principle, similar to those used when determining the value or price of a contract in the first place, or during price reviews of long-term energy contracts.
+The approaches used to value each component in electricity and gas markets are similar, in principle, to those used when determining the value or price of a contract in the first place, or during price reviews of long-term energy contracts.

 Gas and electricity are regionally traded commodities (and in the case of gas, globally traded to some extent).
 This means market prices for other jurisdictions could provide useful information about the price in the relevant jurisdiction.
 An adjustment for transportation cost differentials may be required (see below).

-If the market price in the relevant jurisdiction is not available for products for delivery sufficiently far into the future, it may be necessary to look to the market price in alternative jurisdictions only for products for delivery further into the future.
+If the market price in the relevant jurisdiction is not available for products for delivery sufficiently far into the future, it may be necessary to look to the market price in alternative jurisdictions for products for delivery further into the future.

 Electricity has inputs to production that are other commodities.
 Market prices for these other commodities that are underlying drivers of the price of electricity in the relevant jurisdiction may also provide useful information.
 For example, market prices for gas, coal and carbon dioxide permits (in jurisdictions where these apply) may provide useful information in estimating future electricity prices.